Repulsive Monte Carlo on the sphere for the sliced Wasserstein distance: Discussion

 \section{Discussion}

 Our empirical findings suggest that, when working in small dimensions ($d \in \{2,3\}$), the lowest variance is obtained by randomizing simple deterministic quadratures.
 Indeed, the randomized spiral points in $d=3$, and the classical grid in $d=2$ outperform most sophisticated random methods, at a cheap computational cost.
 When the dimension grows, these methods become unavailable, and more inherently random quadratures become attractive.
 Crude Monte Carlo, using \textit{i.i.d.} uniform samples, quickly gets outperformed by most of the presented methods.
 Among them, DPPs are competitive in smaller dimensions, but their sampling cost becomes prohibitive as dimension increases.
 This is especially true for the \textit{harmonic ensemble}, whose cardinality is bound to be exponential in the dimension, while sampling intermediate levels requires extensive calls to the spherical harmonics and a rejection sampling phase with a loose rejection bound.
 On the other hand, the \textit{Repelled} processes are cheap alternatives to DPPs that lead to a (small) variance reduction.
 Yet, their behavior is less well understood.
 While Appendix \ref{app:repelled} suggests that some of the intuition on tuning the repulsion carries over from the Euclidean case, combining the repulsion operator with e.g. control variates leads to unstable behavior.
 Turning to control variates methods, they consistently lead to variance reduction in our benchmark, yet they come with restrictions: \textit{CV up} and \textit{CV low} are limited to $SW_2$, while \textit{SHCV} requires the computation of spherical harmonics.
 Finally, a clear cost-efficient algorithm outperforms every other method in higher dimension: \textit{UnifOrtho}.
 This is interesting, as it is a repulsive Monte Carlo estimator, yet with limited negative dependence due to the fact that it is the union of many independent small repulsive point processes.
 We contributed to the understanding of the success of \emph{UnifOrtho} by providing an expression for the variance the corresponding estimator in terms of the spherical harmonics coefficients of the integrand, which also explains why variance can actually increase if applied to integrands with specific spectral profiles.
+As stated in our introduction, our observations are independent of the ML task that will use the SW distance, and the important factors affecting the performances of the methods are the dimension of the problem and the number of points on which the measures are supported.
 Another avenue for future work is to combine \emph{UnifOrtho} and control variates to provide a uniform decrease in variance.
 Similarly, understanding the spectral profile of the integrand in the SW distance, in terms of easy-to-estimate features of the two involved distributions, would help choosing the right estimator.